ricardovm/besttravel/README.md

 ## Running the application in dev mode

-You can run your application in dev mode that enables live coding using (run each command in a separate terminal):
+You can run this application in dev mode that enables live coding using (run each command in a separate terminal):

 ```shell script
 docker-compose up -d